Experience-Monks/math-as-code/README.md

 Some tools like [flowtype](http://flowtype.org/) attempt to bring static typing into JavaScript.

 Other languages, like Java, allow for true method overloading based on the static types of a function's input/output.
-This is closer to mathematics, since two functions are not the same if they use a different *domain*.
+This is closer to mathematics: two functions are not the same if they use a different *domain*.

 ## prime